Nickwasused/nickwasused.github.io/content/blog/2022-03-12-tor-snowflake/index.md

 snippet: This is a guide for installing a tor snowflake on your Raspberry Pi as systemd service.
 tags: ["Raspberry Pi", "Tor"]
 ---
+# Notice

+This guide has been overhauled.
+See [here](/blog/2023-04-01-tor-snowflake-v2/).

 ## Requirements

 I use a Raspberry Pi 3b with DietPi 8.2.2, which means we need to use 64Bit Packages.